Smoky Mountains Science Teacher Institute

 We are excited once again to offer our Smoky Mountains Science Teacher Institute (SMSTI) June 16-21, 2014.
 This is an opportunity to learn from naturalists, other teachers, and researchers working in the national park, all with the idea of putting resources in your hands, motivating you to teach real science in your classrooms, and inspiring you with the beauty and diversity of Great Smoky Mountains National Park.
 You will increase your own science skills and discover new ways to do the same for your students.

 Your instructors for the week will include Tremont staff, NPS educators and scientists, and other scientists involved in research in the park.
 Program lasts from Monday supper through Saturday lunch.

 Who can apply?

 Cost: $100 non-refundable registration fee (includes meals and lodging).
-This week is a $535 value…but, we are making it available to select teachers through an application process for $50.
-This week is being generously subsidized by Alcoa Foundation.
-Any applicants not selected for the institute will be refunded their $50.
+This week is a $616 value…but, we are making it available to select teachers through an application process for $100.
+Any applicants not selected for the institute will be refunded their $100.

 TEACHERS: By attending this program, you will qualify to be free when you bring your school group, and all of your students will get $8 off their price.